mm-khalil1/Almdrasa_Applied_Projects/README.md

 ## 4. [Guessing the Number Game](Project4_Guess_the_Number/guess_the_game.py)

-Attempt to guess a randomly chosen number by the computer, with feedback on whether the guessed number is higher or lower.
+Challenge yourself with this simple console-based guessing game.
+The computer randomly chooses a number, and the user attempts to guess it.
+The game provides feedback on whether the guessed number is higher or lower.
+The fun continues until the user guesses the correct number or chooses to exit.

 ## 5. [Currency Converter](Project5_Currency_Converter/currency_converter.py)

-Embark on a global financial journey!
-This script takes user input for base and target currencies, along with an amount, and seamlessly performs currency conversion using an API.
+This script takes user input for base and target currencies, along with an amount, and  performs currency conversion using an API.
 The converted amount is then elegantly displayed.

 ## 6. [Text Editor GUI](Project6_Text_Editer_GUI/text_editor_gui.py)